earlgreyhot1701D/12-angry-rows/README.md

 ## 🗂️ Version History

+### v1.2 – August 2025

+- Finalized `juror_etl.py` with dual-path handling and normalized formatting
+- Added validation confidence reporting with traceable column mapping
+- Introduced anonymized 20-row sample dataset for public reference
+- Updated `README.md` to reflect current pipeline, and added new **Validation** section
+- Emphasized that this is a **baseline directional analysis** to support future jury operations insights

 ### v1.1 – August 2025
 - Added `Jurors Not Used` as a calculated column (Reporting - Used)
 - Filtered out rows missing essential values (`Case No.` or `Jurors Reporting`)